Redneck Crazy (song)

 "Redneck Crazy" is a song recorded by American country music artist Tyler Farr.
 Written by Josh Kear, Mark Irwin and Chris Tompkins, it was released in February 2013 as the third single off his debut album, also titled Redneck Crazy, which was released on September 30, 2013.
 The song is about a man seeing his woman with another man, telling her she broke his heart and made him go 'redneck crazy'.
-It received mixed reviews from critics oft-put by the overall message in the story.
+It received mixed reviews from critics put off by the overall message in the lyrics.

 "Redneck Crazy" peaked at numbers two and three on both the Billboard Hot Country Songs and Country Airplay charts respectively.
 It also reached number 29 on the Hot 100 chart, giving Farr his only top 40 hit to date.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 967,000 units as of November 2013.
 It achieved similar chart success in Canada, reaching number seven on the Canada Country chart and number 57 on the Canadian Hot 100 chart, and garnered a Gold certification from Music Canada.

 An accompanying music video for the song, directed by Jeff Venable, features appearances by fellow country artists Lee Brice and Colt Ford, and Willie Robertson from Duck Dynasty.